Updated to reflect restrictions at the Niagara border crossings.

 What Could Go Wrong?

-There have occasionally been reported cases of people being refused entry back into Canada.
-Remember, the US immigration authorities have also refused you entry, so you may be caught in a no-man’s-land.
+Occasionally there have been reported cases of people being refused entry back into Canada.
+Remember, the US immigration authorities have also refused you entry if you did not have a US visa or you just came to flagpole, so you may be caught in a no-man’s-land.

+If you flagpole immediately, and do not travel within the US, you will have problems in the future.
 For example, you will have to declare every time you re-enter the U.S., at all later dates, that you have been refused entry previously to the USA.
 It will be in their databases once you flagpole.
-There is nothing you can do to avoid this if you flagpole unless you actually plan a trip to the US.
+We strongly suggest going out for dinner or going shopping.
+It is best to stay over night if you can.
+(This is all provided that you are allowed to enter the United States, of course.)

 As well, you may, under some circumstances, be denied entry back into Canada.
 If that should happen, you will have been refused entry into BOTH the USA and Canada.
 While some evidence (copies of internal emails) suggest that the CBSA would like the IRCC to discourage flagpoling or even ban it; that has not happened yet and may never happen.
 And these refusals of re-entry into Canada almost certainly have to do with a person’s admissibility into Canada, and not the practice of flagpoling itself.